 Aleut – The indigenous people of the Aleutian Islands of Alaska and Kamchatka Krai, Russia.
 Though they called themselves Unangan, meaning “coastal people,” they were called Aleut by Russian fur traders in the mid 18th century.
 Prior to outside influence there, the Aleut were estimated to have numbered about 25,000 people.
-Violence and disease reduced them to only abut 1,500 by 1910.
+Violence and disease reduced them to only about 1,500 by 1910.
 In the 1970’s there were about 2,000 Aleuts who could claim at least 1/4 Aleut blood.
 Today, more than 1,000 people claim to be of Aleut ancestry.
 While English and Russian are the dominant languages used by Aleuts living in the US and Russia respectively, the Aleut language is still spoken by several hundred people.

 Algonquin/Algonkin – Often confused with other Indian tribes known as “Algonquian,” the Algonquin lived in villages of small round buildings called wigwams.
 With tribes originally numbering in the hundreds, they spoke several different dialects.
 The Algonquin were semi-nomadic hunter-gatherers, collecting food primarily from fishing and hunting.
 Constantly at war with the Iroquois, the latter called the Algonquin “Adirondack,” a derogatory name, which meant “they eat trees.”
 They held that a single supernatural force called Manitou imbued all nature.
 The Algonquin were first encountered by the French explorer Samuel de Champlain in 1603.
 The closeness of the Algonquin to the French, led to their temporary dislodgement from the Ottawa River area by the Iroquois.
 Today they live in the modern Ontario/Quebec area of Canada.

 Allakaweah – This tribe or band was first encountered by Lewis and Clark who gave them the name Allakaweah, which meant “Paunch Indians.”
-Living on the Yellowstone and Bighorn Rivers in Montana, they were estimated to have number about 2,300 people.
+Living on the Yellowstone and Bighorn Rivers in Montana, they were estimated to have numbered about 2,300 people.
 As this area was occupied by the Crow Indians at the time, they were thought to have been a band of that tribe.

 Alsea/Alsi – A Yaquina tribe formerly occupying a small territory at the mouth of Alsea River in western Oregon.
 In 1910, there were only 29 Alsea in the census report.
 They are now part of the Confederated Siletz Indians of Oregon.